Mathis-Er/WEBMARIZER/README.md

 The application expects `ffmpeg` and `ffprobe` to be available.
 Bundled binaries are used when present; otherwise, the system versions on your `PATH` are executed.
-Install FFmpeg separately (e.g. `brew install ffmpeg` on macOS) if you encounter errors about missing executables.
+On macOS the application also checks common Homebrew locations like `/opt/homebrew/bin` so Apple Silicon users with default installations are picked up automatically.
+Install FFmpeg separately (e.g. `brew install ffmpeg`) if you encounter errors about missing executables.

 ## What does it do?